thejessicafelts/Technology/README.md

 # **Technology and Games**

-Projects relating to Technology.<br/>
+Projects relating to Technology.<br/><br/>
-Games will be included in this category.
+Code Snippets, UI Components, In-Browser Games, and others will be included here.

 <br/>